bradschl/metamake/README.md

 Version information for this project can be found in the variables ```METAMAKE_MAJOR_VERSION``` and ```METAMAKE_MINOR_VERSION```.
 The major version will increment every time backwards compatibility in the metaMake API is broken.
 The minor number should increment between behavior changes within the API.

 ## Work in Progress
-Things that are still in development (in order of implementation)
+Things that are still in development
 - [ ] Examples
 - [ ] Documentation
 - [ ] Cleanup the variable names in the meta-rules